 Make sure your diet is healthy and immune-boosting

-Cardio can be great for reducing anxiety, and lower-impact exercises like yoga can regulate breathing and encourage relaxation.
+Cardio can be one of the best activities to help with anxiety, and lower-impact exercises like yoga can regulate breathing and encourage relaxation.
 Search Instagram or your favorite gym/studios for online classes or tips.

 Remember to engage in self-care